Searching for some Divi alternatives for your WordPress site?

 Thankfully, there are tons of excellent Divi alternatives, which come in both theme and plugin formats.

-In this article, I did my best to highlight the six best options for most people.
+In this article, I did my best to highlight the seven best options for most people.
 By following the guidance in the previous section, you should be able to pick the tool that’s right for your needs.

 Do you still have any questions about picking the best Divi alternative for your situation?
 Let us know in the comments!